-NICE does not appraise each and every new product.
-Its current aim is to evaluate all new significant drugs and indications launched in the UK.
+NICE's aim is to conduct a health technology appraisal for all new significant drugs and indications launched in the UK.
+NICE would typically scan for significant new products and indications 15 to 20 months before regulatory approval.
 Manufacturers of new products may make suggestions for an appraisal though UK PharmaScan (an industry horizon-scanning directory).